RJColeman/dvnosqli/bin/README.md

-# What each scrip does
+# What each script does

 ## load-neo4j.sh